Retirement Plans in Canada: Workplace & Personal Options, Tax Treatments, How to Maximize

 If you are receiving the QPP retirement pension and choose to keep working, your QPP contributions can enhance your pension through a retirement pension supplement.
 Deciding whether to continue working is a personal choice that depends on your earnings and individual goals.

-According to Quebec regulations, QPP contributions automatically cease on January 1 of the year following your 72nd birthday, and payroll withholding stops after December 31 of the year you turn 72.
+According to Quebec regulations, QPP contributions automatically cease on January 1 of the year following your 72nd birthday.
 The contributions you make entitle you to a higher retirement pension known as the retirement pension supplement.
 You do not need to submit an application for this supplement, as it will be automatically added to your pension starting in the year after you make your contributions.
 It will continue to be part of your pension for the rest of your life.

 Receiving Old Age Security While Working